RobertAhlin/emx-seeder/README.md

 [deprecation]
 showPyplotGlobalUse = false
 ```
 Spending some time trying to solve it but I could not.
 So I went for the option to disable the warning as suggested in the warning message.
+Sadly, the warning message still show in the deplyed version in Heroku.
+I have no idea how to solve it for now.

 ## Credits